mhayes853/swift-operation/README.md

 }
 ```

-`InfiniteQueryRequest` inherits from `QueryRequest`, so you can observe it just like you would a normal query.
+`PaginatedRequest` inherits from `QueryRequest`, so you can observe it just like you would a normal query.
 You can use the `fetchNextPage` and `fetchPreviousPage` to fetch the next and previous pages of the list respectively.
 In SwiftUI, this could look like:

 ```swift
 struct FeedView: View {